GfellerLab/MetacellAnalysisToolkit/README.md

 ### 1.4 Make command line scripts executable

-    chmod a+x cli/MCAT
+    chmod a+x cli/MATK
     chmod a+x cli/SuperCellCL.R
     chmod a+x cli/SEACellsCL.py
     chmod a+x cli/MetaCell2CL.py

 ### 1.5 Configure PATH

-If you want, you can finally add the value of the path to the `cli` directory (of this repository) to your PATH environment variable so that you can use the MCAT command line tool directly.
+If you want, you can finally add the value of the path to the `cli` directory (of this repository) to your PATH environment variable so that you can use the MATK command line tool directly.
 On Linux, using bash, You can do this by adding this line to your `~/.bashrc` (or `~/.bash_profile` on macOS):

     export PATH="/path/to/MetacellToolkitAnalysis/cli/:$PATH"